automatika-robotics/embodied-agents-tutorial/README.md

 ```

 > [!NOTE]
 > The container has ROS2 and EmbodiedAgents installed, along with all the basic dependencies.
 It also contains Ollama, however we don't need to pull models inside the container, as setting network to `host` would ensure that we use the Ollama server we installed on our system earlier.
 Naming the container with `--name=ea_tutorial` makes sure we can attach to the same container from multiple terminals easily.
-We have also mounted our tutorial files with `-v .:/embodied-agents-tutorial`.
-So that we can change and play with the recipes on our machine.
+We have also mounted our tutorial files with `-v .:/embodied-agents-tutorial`, so that we can change and play with the recipes on our machine.

 You will run recipes from the terminal from which you ran the `docker run` command.
 Now we can start having fun!

 ## Recipe 0 - An agent that can answer questions:

-Once in the container run the recipe as follows:
+Once in the container run the first recipe as follows:

 `python3 start-0.py`

-Now that the recipe is running, we can listen publish to the `llm_query` topic and listen for an anwer on the `answer` topic.
+Now that the recipe is running, we can publish to the `llm_query` topic and listen for an answer on the `answer` topic.

 From another terminal do the following to start a listener: